scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/contributing.md

 The documentation is set-up to render jupyter notebooks stored in the `docs/notebooks` directory using [myst-nb][].
 Currently, only notebooks in `.ipynb` format are supported that will be included with both their input and output cells.
-It is your reponsibility to update and re-run the notebook whenever necessary.
+It is your responsibility to update and re-run the notebook whenever necessary.

 If you are interested in automatically running notebooks as part of the continuous integration, please check out [this feature request](https://github.com/scverse/cookiecutter-scverse/issues/40) in the `cookiecutter-scverse`